Last updated on October 25th, 2022

 07. Not Considering A Colourless Version

 Most designers think of logos in color.
 But they forget that many advertisements such as newspaper ad design and leaflets are in black and white.
 Even billboard ads are sometimes colorless.

 Moreover, letterheads, print t-shirts, and many other surfaces are mostly without colors.
 So when creating your event management logo design, first test its uniqueness and appeal in black and white.
 It is only when you find the sketches satisfactory that you should fill it with colours.

 08. Avoid Using Too Many Fonts

 Fonts give personality to a logo.
 Many of them have company names only.
 Since they are text based, they depend heavily on the choice of fonts to make an impression.
-For example, event management companies organizing formal events can have serif fonts in logos.
+For example, event planning companies organizing formal events can have serif fonts in logos.
 But a sans-serif font choice will be suitable if the company organizes fun and entertainment events.

 However, do not overdo the fonts.
 Avoid using more than two fonts.
 That is the way to keep the design simple for viewers.
 Too many fonts will make it personalities.
 While a wise font choice matters, make sure that you do not use more than two fonts.
 One font for your company’s name and the other may be for some slogan underneath.